jeqo/jeqo.github.io-src/content/post/2017-01-08-scale-kafka-containers.md

 draft: true
 ---

-//TODO check intro

-In this post I will try to show some of the considerations and challenges to deploy Kafka clusters with Docker Containers, from the `topic` point of view.
+In this post I will show how to use Docker containers to create and scale a Kafka cluster, and also how to create, scale and move `topics` inside the cluster.

 <!--more-->